adambard/learnxinyminutes-docs/solidity.html.markdown

 uint newLength = names.push("John"); // adding returns new length of the array
 // Length
 names.length; // get length
-names.length = 1; // lengths can also be set, unlike many other languages
+names.length = 1; // lengths can be set (for dynamic arrays in storage only)

+// multidimensional array
+uint x[][5]; // arr with 5 dynamic array elements (opp order of most languages)

 // Dictionaries (any type to any other type) mapping (string => uint) public balances;
-balances["john"] = 1;
+balances["charles"] = 1;
-console.log(balances[jill]); // is 0, all non-set key values return zeroes
+console.log(balances["ada"]); // is 0, all non-set key values return zeroes
-// The 'public' lets you do the following from another contract contractName.balances("john"); // returns 1
+// 'public' allows following from another contract contractName.balances("claude"); // returns 1
-// The 'public' keyword here created a getter (but not setter) that behaves like the following: function balances(address _account) returns (uint balance) {
+// 'public' created a getter (but not setter) like the following: function balances(address _account) returns (uint balance) {
     return balances[_account];
 }

+// Nested mappings
+mapping (address => mapping (address => uint) balances) public custodians;

 // To delete
 delete balances["John"];
-delete balances; // deletes all elements
+delete balances; // sets all elements to 0

-// Unlike languages like Javascript, you cannot iterate through all elements in
+// Unlike other languages, CANNOT iterate through all elements in
-// a map, without knowing the source keys
+// mapping, without knowing source keys - can build data structure
+// on top to do this

 // Structs and enums
-  struct Bank { // note the capital
+struct Bank {
     address owner;
     uint balance;
 }
 Bank b = Bank({
     owner: msg.sender,
     balance: 5
 });
+// or
+Bank c = Bank(msg.sender, 5);

+c.amount = 5; // set to new value
+delete b;
-delete b; // set all variables in struct to 0, except any mappings
+// sets to initial value, set all variables in struct to 0, except mappings

 // Enums
-enum State { Created, Locked, Inactive };
-State public state; // Declare variable from enum state = State.Created;
+enum State { Created, Locked, Inactive }; // often used for state machine State public state; // Declare variable from enum state = State.Created;
-// enums can be explicitly converted to ints
+// enums can be explicitly converted to ints uint createdState = uint(State.Created); //  0

-// Data locations: Memory vs. storage - all complex types (arrays, structs) have a data location
+// Data locations: Memory vs. storage vs. stack - all complex types (arrays,
+// structs) have a data location
 // 'memory' does not persist, 'storage' does
-// Default is 'storage' for local and state variables; 'memory' for function parameters
+// Default is 'storage' for local and state variables; 'memory' for func params
+// stack holds small local variables

+// for most types, can explicitly set which data location to use

 // 3.
+Simple operators
+// Comparisons, bit operators and arithmetic operators are provided
+// exponentiation: **
+// exclusive or: ^
+// bitwise negation: ~

-Variables of note
+// 4.
+Global Variables of note
 // ** this **
-this; // the address of the current contract
+this; // address of contract
-// 'balance' often used at the end of a contracts life to send the
-// remaining balance to a party this.balance;
+// often used at end of contract life to send remaining balance to party this.balance;
-this.someFunction(); // calls a function externally (via a message call, not via an internal jump)
+this.someFunction(); // calls func externally via call, not via internal jump

-// ** msg - The current message received by the contract ** **
+// ** msg - Current message received by the contract ** **
-msg.sender; // address, The address of the sender msg.value; // uint, The amount of gas provided to this contract in wei msg.data; // bytes, complete call data msg.gas; // remaining gas
+msg.sender; // address of sender
+msg.value; // amount of gas provided to this contract in wei msg.data; // bytes, complete call data msg.gas; // remaining gas

 // ** tx - This transaction **
-tx.origin; // address, sender of the transaction tx.gasprice; // uint, gas price of the transaction
+tx.origin; // address of sender of the transaction tx.gasprice; // gas price of the transaction

-// ** block - Information about the current block **
+// ** block - Information about current block **
-now // uint, current time, alias for block.timestamp block.number; // uint, current block number block.difficulty; // uint, current block difficulty block.blockhash(1); // returns bytes32, only provides for most recent 256 blocks
+now // current time (approximately), alias for block.timestamp (uses Unix time) block.number; // current block number block.difficulty; // current block difficulty block.blockhash(1); // returns bytes32, only works for most recent 256 blocks
 block.gasLimit();

-// ** storage - A persistent storage hash (does not need to be declared) ** storage['abc'] = 'def'; // maps 256 bit words to 256 bit words
+// ** storage - Persistent storage hash **
+storage['abc'] = 'def'; // maps 256 bit words to 256 bit words